oanguenot/webrtc-experiments/documentation/Integrating webRTC.md

 When using these libraries of SDK, you will often paid for the traffic that goes through the infrastructure in place.

-_Recommendation_: Not easy to give an advice here.
+> Not easy to give an advice here.
 But, if you have some IT skills, it is not complicated to deploy a [**Coturn**](https://github.com/coturn/coturn) server.
 If you don't want to "put the hands in the engine" and want to rely on a "well-known" partner, this solution let you focus on your application and not on the infrastructure.

+## Try everywhere

+You can develop your WebRTC application in any browsers of your choice.
+This is not mandatory to stick to a specific browser.
+But be careful, to check the behavior on the other browsers.
+It is like adding CSS to your site.
+You need to check how it looks like on all browsers to be sure of the result.
+Do the same with WebRTC to avoid big surprise.

+> Each time you add a feature or use a WebRTC API, do that check.
+Sometimes it will be better for one browser and less for an other.
+Frequent checks will help you at this end to progress in the right direction.
+So install all the major browsers in your computer to be able to do these tests.

 ## Early versions

 Having the possibility to test your WebRTC application at least on a Beta version of the browser is something that helps you being more confident.
 Don't forget that browsers update them self each month or each two month and so the environment of your application changes at the same pace.

-_Recommendation_: If you stick with the latest WebRTC API, you need to install at least a Beta version of each browser.
+> If you stick with the latest WebRTC API, you need to install at least a Beta version of each browser.
 For Chrome, you can install the [Chrome for developers](https://www.google.com/intl/en/chrome/dev/) version that is updated every weeks and that contain the latest development already merged, so one or release in advance.
 The same is provided by Firefox with the [Developer Edition](https://www.mozilla.org/en-US/firefox/channel/desktop/).
 For Safari, you can download the [Safari Technology Preview](https://developer.apple.com/safari/technology-preview/) to have access to an early version.

 ## Debugging